flashbots/op-rbuilder/docs/flashblocks.md

 **getPayload - engine_getPayload**.
 Collects block building results.
 In flashblocks, this is only used to terminate block building as flashblocks are assembled on rollup-boost side.

+Flashblocks uses similar to canonical mechanism of block building, with the exception that it current implementation does not rely on getPayload.

+It starts block building process on FCU w/ attr and try to time flashblocks, so all of them would be delivered before op-node issue getPayload to rollup-boost.

 ## build_payload Function Overview
 This is the function that produces the block and contains all logic responsible for building the block and producing flashblocks
 ```pseudocode